Skip to main content

 Tan Lab Research

-Our lab combines cutting-edge omics tools with 'wet' lab approaches to study transcriptional and post-transcriptional regulation in normal development and its disruption in disease, with the goal of advancing treatments for human infertility and disorders.
+Our lab combines cutting-edge omics tools with 'wet' lab approaches to study transcriptional and post-transcriptional regulation in normal development and its disruption in disease, with the goal of advancing treatments for human infertility and neurodevelopmental disorders.

 Our research interests overlap with the following fields: